Kombucha is a digestive tonic.

 Kombucha is Art.

 Liquid Art.
 Slowly by discovering these old ways and reigniting the flame of preservation, fermentation, and other traditions our great grandmothers and ancestors used to do with food, we become engulfed in the beauty of creating something from another thing simply by the use of nature and time, our eyes are opened and we grow, evolve and learn, encompassed in it solely by the passion to make change.

-There's something about getting it right that very first time.
-Once you get the right pH, the right amount of fermentation time ... it holds the carbonation, it becomes the perfect blend of sweet, sour and fizzy.
+There's something about getting your kombucha right that very first time.
+Once you get the right pH, the right amount of fermentation time, it holds the carbonation and becomes the perfect blend of sweet, sour and fizzy.